What is Queensland Arts Showcase Program?

 - strengthening professional development and the creation of employment and training opportunities for Queensland’s small to medium arts and cultural sector.

-- Cultivate new and emerging talent and extends artists and/or organisations’ practice, audiences and markets.
+- extends artists’ and/or organisations’ practice, audiences and markets

-- Supports a vibrant and diverse range of original arts and cultural experiences for Queensland communities.
+- supports vibrant and diverse range of original arts and cultural experiences for Queensland communities

 To be eligible, all applicants must: